 - Core Tech: NLP-driven test creation from plain English descriptions

-- Standout Feature: Generative AI that automatically creates thousands of linguistic test variations.
+Standout Feature: Generative AI that automatically produces thousands of linguistic test variations.

 2. ACCELQ